Battle of the Black Mountain: Aftermath

 During the battle, the French lost 3,000 casualties out of 35,000 engaged.
 Spanish and Portuguese losses numbered 10,000 killed, wounded, and missing out of a total of 50,000 men.
 The French captured 30 artillery pieces.
 The French army quickly seized Figueres, but at first the fortress of San Fernando, which was 1.3 km northeast of the city, defied them.
 On 27 November, Pérignon bluffed Valdes into surrendering the powerful fortress.
 The entire garrison of 9,000 soldiers and 171 artillery pieces fell into French hands.
-In December, de las Amarilas was dismissed for disgracefully abandoning San Fernando, and for blunders at the battles of Boulou and Peyrestortes.
+In December, de las Amarillas was dismissed for disgracefully abandoning San Fernando, and for blunders at the battles of Boulou and Peyrestortes.
 Lieutenant General José de Urrutia y de las Casas took command of the Allied field army, which lay behind the Fluvià.
 The next actions in the eastern Pyrenees were the Siege of Roses, which lasted until 4 February 1795, and the Battle of Bascara on 14 June.